Would you mind rearranging the meeting?

 After using new vocabulary to complete the sentences, the student watches the video How to sound professional and answers the questions related to it.

-In this lesson, students will learn language related to describing product features, dimensions,…
+In this C1 lesson, students will practice vocabulary and ideas related to business…

-In this lesson, students learn how to talk about remote work.
-They will…
+In this lesson, students will learn vocabulary and discuss how to deal with…

-In this lesson, students will learn vocabulary used to explain and talk about…
+In this lesson, the student will learn vocabulary related to etiquette and ways…